 Videos are limited to one to two minutes in length.
 Creative editing is encouraged and a professional presentation is expected.

 All video applications must be submitted after the applicant’s information sheet with their state director’s signature of nomination and a letter of recommendation from their SkillsUSA mentor, such as an instructor, advisor or state association director.
-Applications must be received by May 1.
-If you have questions, please contact Susanne Kahler at 703-737-0616 or firstname.lastname@example.org.
+Applications must be received by February 1.
+If you have questions, please contact Marcia Strickland at firstname.lastname@example.org.